 While groundhogs are generally shy and peaceful, they can attack if cornered or wounded.
 Groundhog bites can be very painful and should be cleaned and bandaged immediately.
 You should always seek medical attention as a follow-up to groundhog bites to avoid disease.

 While gophers themselves don’t transmit this disease, they can carry ticks.
 Lyme disease has mild symptoms early on, but can develop into temporary paralysis and other neurological problems.
 Left untreated, it can cause arthritis, impaired memory, neuropathy, and even heart problems.

 These critters are known to be carriers of rabies and are more susceptible than other rodents.
 Obvious signs of rabies include foaming at the mouth, erratic behavior, and not being afraid to approach humans.
 However, a carrier may exhibit no symptoms at all, so be sure to get tested after any encounter.

 This particularly nasty disease isn’t common, but groundhogs are known carriers.
 Depending upon how the disease comes into contact with your body, it can have different symptoms ranging from mild to life-threatening.
-The Mayo Clinic offers a detailed breakdown of this threat.

 In addition to personal health, their burrows can destabilize buildings and cause property damage.
 They can also devour food crops and tear up gardens.

 As with most critters, groundhogs actually have some benefit, if you can learn to live with them in peace.
 They are known to eat insects, including grubs and caterpillars, which are harmful to your garden.
 Their burrows can also help aerate the soil.